Exploration and exploitation in technical standards

 - Faster velocity in releasing new features, due to less time spent navigating complexity.

 - Teams that can maintain and operate their code.

 - More internal mobility within the company, as engineers aren’t stuck with their proprietary systems that nobody else can understand.

 The same people who resist standards are also the people who complain about the results when you lack standards: a messy codebase that is hard to reason about.

-My recommendation is that startups put in place very minimal standards and roles around technical decision-making.
-Having high-quality conversations about technical direction can be very high value time spent.
-And having some lightweight guidelines around how new technology is introduced or little conversations that need to happen to introduce new things can be easy to introduce and have a big payoff.
+Startups should put in place minimal standards and roles around technical decision-making.
+Having high-quality conversations about technical direction can be incredibly valuable.
+Lightweight guidelines around how new technology is introduced can be easy to introduce and have a big payoff.

 Some of the benefits can be huge.
 You may avoid enormous problems a couple years down the road, by simply establishing some patterns around which conversations to have when you want to do something new.

 From a systems perspective, standards help reduce overall organization complexity, along many different axes.
 Instead of N different ways of handling state within codebases, you’ll have 1 or 2.
 Instead of 8 different programming languages in use, you might have 2 or 3.

 As Coda Hale points out in his marvellous article on organizational complexity, organizations can achieve great benefits if they invest in internal tooling and “force multipliers”.
 You make that type of work easier if there are less targets they have to work against.